harlows/TERTL509/modules/introduction/what-is-digital-literacy.md

 (JISC, 2015)

 Beyond functional and critical skills, the definitions and digital capabilities identified here propose a particular mindset, a way of being.
 In particular, the last three capabilities outlined—the abilities to engage in participatory culture, to be a lifelong learner, and to manage a professional digital identity—render digital literacy remarkably different from the initial views of digital literacy simply as mastery of technical skills.

+### A condition, not a threshold

+Another important concept to understand when talking about digital literacies is that their aquisition is an ongoing process and dependent on context.
+Maintaining your digital literacy requires constant adaptation to the ever-changing digital landscape.